 Clickingadds the clip to the project bin.
 The clip can then be dragged to the timeline.
 The duration of the color clip can be adjusted on the timeline.

-Add Image Sequence: Image Sequence clips are clips created from a series of still images.
+Add Image Sequence: Image sequence clips are clips created from a series of still images.
 The feature can be used to make an animation from a collection of still images or to create a slideshow of still images.
 To create the former, use a short frame duration; to create the latter, use a long frame duration.

+MIME Type: When enabled then the images get imported in ascending order.
 For example, if the first image is

 100_1697.jpg then the next will be

-Select an appropriate frame duration – this defines how long each image be displayed.
+Frame Duration: Select an appropriate frame duration - this defines how long each image be displayed.

 You can then drag this video to the timeline.